Loida Figueroa Mercado: Career

 Figueroa began teaching in 1942, as an elementary school teacher in Fajardo of English and French languages, as well as Puerto Rican and United States history.
 She shifted to high school, working in Guánica between 1942 and 1957.
 In 1947 and again in 1955, she served as acting school principal.
 Her first marriage ended in divorce and on December 25, 1944, she married Ismael Olivieri.
 The couple subsequently had two daughters, Antonia and Rebeca Olivieri Figueroa.
 In 1947, she published her first book of poetry Acridulces, which was described by critics as neo-Romantic, but which placed her within the first generation of academic and professional Puerto Ricans known as the Generation of the 50s.
 The groups' works tend to focus on the rapid urbanization going on in Puerto Rico during the 1950s and the concern that cultural heritage was being supplanted by Americanization.
 After her divorce from Olivieri, Figueroa married José Nelson Castro Vega, with whom she had her last daughter, Avaris Castro Figueroa.
 The couple would also divorce.

 While still working as a teacher, she earned a master's degree from Columbia University in New York City, in the Faculty of Political Sciences in 1952.
 Her dissertation was titled The Development of Political Consciousness in Puerto Rico during the 19th Century.
 In 1957, she began teaching at the University of Puerto Rico, Mayagüez Campus and while living in Mayagüez became one of the founders of the Puerto Rican Socialist Party (PSP)'s Pro-Independence Movement (MPI) in 1959.
-Joining the central committee of the PSP, she became very active in the movement to gain independence from the United States.
-As an Afro-Puerto Rican woman, a radical socialist, and nationalist, she openly criticized the government, leading to police surveillance.
+Joining the central committee of the Puerto Rican Socialist Party, she became very active in the movement to gain independence from the United States.
+As an Afro–Puerto Rican woman, a radical socialist, and nationalist, she openly criticized the government, leading to police surveillance.
 Figueroa's second book, Arenales, was published in 1961.
 A novel, the book evaluates the social problems, such as colonialism, gender violence and machismo, labor exploitation, poverty and racism, which existed in Central Guánica, Puerto Rico's largest sugar factory and an iconic symbol of American imperialism.
 In 1963, Figueroa graduated with her PhD in history from the Central University of Madrid with her thesis Puerto Rico ante la oferta de las Leyes Especiales por España (Puerto Rico before the application of the Special Laws of Spain).